AVEVA/PI-Connector-for-UFL-Samples/Python/README.md

 ## Contents

 * Details on how to use of the PI Connector for UFL REST endpoint.
-* Python samples to create a data file and then use the a HTTP Put or Push command to send the data file to the UFL REST endpoint.
+* Python samples to create a data file and then use the a HTTP Put command to send the data file to the UFL REST endpoint.

 ## Getting Started